brunopk/mis-gastos-backend/README.md

     mvn spring-boot:run
     ```

 Database configuration is defined in `spring.datasource` within `src/main/resources/application.yaml`.
-Optionally, to run some Spring tasks that uses Google Tasks, for instance to create tasks to notify about spending, it is necessary to configure credentials as described in [this](doc/google.md) documentation.
+Optionally, to run some Spring tasks that use Google Tasks, for instance to create tasks on Google to notify about spending, it is necessary to configure credentials as described in [this](doc/google.md) documentation.

 ## Configuration